 To make things even more complicated, you basically have a boyfriend communication device on you at all times, so it's easy to just whip out your phone and blow them up.
 And on the flip side, it's just as easy to spiral into a panic when you don't hear from them as often as you would like.
 I mean, they have a phone, don't they?
 It's been 15 minutes!
 Why haven't they replied?
-They obviously hate you, or are dead, or have pulled an Edward Snowden and defected to Siberia.
+They obviously hate you, or are dead, or have pulled an Edward Snowden and defected to Russia.
 Or just maybe their ringer is off.
 Anyway...

 Should you be talking to your partner every day?

-There's no “right” answer to this question because there are a lot of factors at play.
+There's no “right” answer to this question, because there are a lot of factors at play.
 According to relationship and etiquette expert April Masini, there are three things to consider: The age of the relationship, the comfort of the people in the relationship, and what's actually happening in your lives at the moment.

 How do you know if your communication frequency is healthy?

-But how do you know if your normal is healthy?
-According to best-selling author and relationship expert Susan Winter, the way to know if your communication is healthy is if it's actually working.
+But how do you know if your version of normal is healthy?
+According to best-selling author and relationship expert Susan Winter, the way to know if your communication is healthy, is if it's actually working.
 Are you in sync with your partner, or do you find yourself frequently misunderstanding one another?
 "Are you and your partner are on the same page as far as values, goals, and day-to-day conflict resolution?”
 Winter asks.
 If the answer to any of those questions is no, then you need to work on your communication styles and frequency.

-You should consider your general happiness in the relationship.
+You should also consider your general happiness in the relationship.
 Masini warns that if communication begins interfering with your ability to conduct your day, that's a sign that things are seriously amiss.
-Communication shouldn't be making it difficult to concentrate at work or keep you awake at night.
+Communication shouldn't be making it difficult to concentrate at work, or keep you awake at night.
 If either of those things begins to happen, it's time to set some boundaries — stat!

 Do you need to worry about talking to each other too much?